Toggle mobile menu visibility

 Eastern Green Links 3&4

 This project is at an early stage in the process.
 Similar to the Grimsby to Walpole project, most of the proposed development lies outside Norfolk, however it will require 2 new converter stations in the Walpole area.
-The non-statutory consultation went live on 23 April and will close 17 June 2024.
-The County Council will be responding to this consultation in due course.
+The non-statutory consultation went live on 23 April and closed on 15 July.

 The Great Grid Upgrade